Security Camera Networks That Survive −40 °C: Designing PoE and POE-Jack® for Canadian Winters

 Is it safe to cascade multiple cameras from one POE-Jack® plate?

 Yes, as long as you stay within the plate’s output budget and the PoE class of each camera.
 APOEJK2-WH can share around 60 W across its ports, which is well-suited to several fixed outdoor cameras or a mix of one heavier device plus lighter ones.
-For large PTZs, heated housings or specialised gear, it’s often better to give them their own PoE port back at the switch or dedicate a plate to one or two loads.
+For large PTZs, heated housings or specialised gear, give them their own PoE port back at the switch or dedicate a plate to one or two loads.

 How does this design compare on cost vs individual injectors per camera?